-Score 9 Systematic impact assessment is by now an integrated part of the Finnish legislative drafting process.
-Regulatory impact assessment activities abound and comprise, for instance, of a series of evaluation reports by the Ministry of Foreign Affairs that deal with principles of development policy and with partner countries and regions and many other topics.
-Also, the activities certainly include the corresponding reports from the Ministry of Social Affairs and Health.
-Reference should also be made to an international evaluation of the Finnish national innovation system, commissioned by the Ministry of Education and the Ministry of Employment and the Economy.
-Furthermore, the Ministry of Education and Culture has been preparing an evaluation plan for third-party evaluations and evaluations carried out to monitor learning outcomes: from 2014 evaluation activities that concern education will be concentrated into a single Education Evaluation Center.
+Systematic impact assessment is by now an integrated part of the Finnish legislative drafting process.
+Regulatory impact assessment activities abound and comprise, for instance, a series of evaluation reports by the Ministry of Foreign Affairs that deal with principles of development policy, partner countries and geographic regions.
+Assessments have also investigated the activities of the Ministry of Social Affairs and Health.
+Reference should also be made to an international evaluation of the Finnish national innovation system, commissioned by the Ministry of Education and Culture, and the Ministry of Employment and the Economy.
+Furthermore, the Ministry of Education and Culture has been preparing an plan for third-party evaluations and how to monitor learning outcomes.
+From 2014, evaluations of educational services will be the responsibility of the Education Evaluation Center.
 These are, however, only scattered examples.
-The general framework for regulatory impact assessments (RIA) is to be found in a system of program management that encompasses inter-sectoral policy programs.
+The general framework for regulatory impact assessments is to be found in a system of program management that encompasses inter-sectoral policy programs.
 This framework was initiated in 2007 and is still applied as a guide to impact assessment.